jamf/Setup-Manager/Docs/Network.md

 Setup Manager can display the current network status in the top right corner of the main window.

+By default, the icon will only appear when
+- there is no network connection
+- Network Relay is configured
+- the `networkCheck` array is present in the profile

-By default, the icon will only appear when the network is _not_ active, or when Network Relay is configured.
-You can always toggle the visibility of the network status icon with command-N.
+You can always manually toggle the visibility of the network status icon with command-N.

-The icon will show the network "globe" icon when the network is connected, the icon with a slash when it is disconnected, and the icon with a shield when it is connected and Network Relay is configured.
+The icon will show the network "globe" icon when the network is connected, the icon with a slash when it is disconnected, and the icon with a small shield when it is connected and Network Relay is configured.

 You can click on the icon for more detailed information:
 - network connection name